US couple traced from Kochi airport, placed under isolation

 Meanwhile, efforts are on to track all those who may have come in contact with the Italian tourist, who tested positive for coronavirus on Friday.
 Thiruvananthapuram district collector K Gopalakrishnan said it was a herculean task as the tourist had come to the state from Delhi on February 27 and was staying at a beach resort at Varkala.

 The Thiruvananthapuram district administration is in the process of preparing the route map of the places the tourist had visited after he arrived in the state.
-"There was a 15-day gap from the time he reached the state to being detected positive for the virus.
+"There was a 15 day gap from the time he reached the state to being detected positive for virus.

 Those coming from abroad should be under home quarantine for 28 days.
 Many are not following the restrictions while in quarantine, he said.